Thomas & Friends merchandise: Thomas Mini World

 Miniatures was a Thomas line released in 1991.
 It featured main characters with sticker faces which were previously used in the die-cast range.
 Included with the character was a connectable block base in the form of a destination, such as a turntable, windmill, level crossing, or viaduct, made from plastic components to insert into the base, and an indented track section which requires adhesive stickers to be placed.
 The destinations can be connected to form a playset.
 Characters were sold in multi-packs of three.
 The range was discontinued in 1995.
 The engines were also re-released as Keyrings.

-In 2002, the line was re-released as Thomas Mini World.
-The characters were updated with moulded faces, and the bases were updated to a style similar to LEGO where the track pieces and buildings can be placed in different positions.
+In 2002, the line was re-released and rebranded as Thomas Mini World.
+The characters were updated with moulded faces, and the bases were updated to a style similar to Lego, where the track pieces and buildings can be placed in different positions.

 Gold Rail Series

 Gold Rail Series was a Thomas line released in 1993.
 The products were from the Thomas Engine Collection Series made in Japan by Bandai only with coupling rods being removed.
 The vehicles have magnetic couplings which can connect to other vehicles using a connected switch.
 The playsets have a moulded section for track with self-adhesive labels for detail, have ramps on the edges for the engines to exit the destination, and feature detailed trackside accessories.